 There are several different ways to travel from Incheon International Airport to downtown Seoul.
 The most popular ways include taking the Airport Railroad Express (AREX), Seoul Metropolitan Subway, airport limousine buses, and taxis.

 The fastest way to get downtown is by the Express Train on the AREX Line.
 The nonstop ride from Incheon International Airport Station to Seoul Station is just 43 minutes.
 Seoul Station is a huge transportation hub providing convenient access to different areas of Seoul and beyond.
 A similar way to access Seoul from Incheon International Airport, though not as fast and direct as the Express or All Stop Train on the AREX Line, is the Seoul Metropolitan Subway, which services Seoul and the surrounding areas.

-The Airport Limousine Buses are a cost-effective way to go from Incheon International Airport to almost all parts of Seoul including Gangnam, Myeong-dong and Yeouido.
+The airport limousine buses are a cost-effective way to go from Incheon International Airport to almost all parts of Seoul including Gangnam, Myeong-dong and Yeouido.
 Equipped with comfortable reclining seats and spacious leg room, these buses are especially popular among passengers getting off of a long flight.
-It takes a bit more than an hour from the airport to downtown Seoul, traffic permitting.
+It takes a bit more than an hour from the airport to downtown Seoul, depending on traffic.

 Finally, taxis are convenient as they provide door-to-door service, which is useful for visitors who are not comfortable with riding the subways or the buses.
 A downside is the cost.
-Taxis are as expensive as they are convenient, and passengers must pay the Incheon Bridge tollgate fee (8,000 won, small-sized car).
+Taxis are as expensive as they are convenient, and passengers must pay the Incheon Bridge tollgate fee (8,000 won for small-sized cars).
 Still, as most taxis are now equipped with a portable GPS navigation device, passengers can reach their destination easily and safely.

-For more transportation information, please visit the Incheon International Airport's official website!
+For more transportation information, please visit Incheon International Airport's official website!

 |Express Train||All Stop Train|